-The kratom community needs to stay on guard against the federal agencies’ disinformation campaign that it pursues against kratom.
+The kratom industry needs to stay on guard against the federal agencies’ disinformation campaign that it pursues against kratom.
 To do it, they must learn about the lengths our government is willing to go to persuade the public into blindly following its program.
 Most people believe the US looks out for their safety when it creates laws against the substances it claims to be illegal drugs.
 But American history tells another story.

 The United States established the Federal Bureau of Narcotics (FBN) on June 14th, 1930.
 After its creation, the agency began to lobby for harsher penalties against criminals that participated in using or manufacturing drugs that our nation outlawed.

 There was money to be made from convicting those citizens: the 13th Amendment of the US Constitution allows our government to lease out convicts to companies as free or cheap labor.